Save 20% on Siam Boran this June โ€” Use code BORAN20 at booking

 Traffic exposure: Moderate on main roads, low in side streets

-Route Type: Riverside urban route
+Route Type: Linear riverside urban route

 Route Highlights

-• Riverside transport activity at Sathon Pier
+• Sathon Pier

-• Historic architecture along Charoen Krung Road
+• Charoen Krung Road

-• Workshop lanes and street life in Talat Noi
+• Talat Noi

-• Active trading streets along Song Wat Road
+• Song Wat Road

-• Riverside streets approaching Pak Khlong Talat
+• Pak Khlong Talat Flower Market

 Route Map

-Sathon Pier to Pak Khlong Talat Flower Market cycling route map Bangkok
+Sathon Pier to Pak Khlong Talat Flower Market cycling route map, Bangkok

 This route follows the same streets and areas shown in the video below.